Jayson-Fong/Khaopiak/README.md

 server, it can be assumed that only they have it.
 The receiver can then communicate back to the sender to confirm receipt and use the secret.

-If the secret for transmission is of immediate value, Khaopiak can be used through using two Khaopiak uploads.
-First, transmitting a secret of no immediate value, the client-side mnemonic for an intended upcoming transmission.
+If the secret for transmission is of immediate value, two Khaopiak uploads can be used for secure transmission.
+First, transmitting a secret of no immediate value: the client-side mnemonic for an intended upcoming transmission.
 If receipt is confirmed by the intended recipient, that client-side mnemonic can then be used to encrypt the actual secret client-side for upload to Khaopiak.